 You can create your own private notes for any transaction you search for on Etherscan if you have an account: just navigate to the transaction and input your notes in the ‘Private note’ at the bottom of the page:

 These will then be visible on the Transaction Private Notes section of your Etherscan account:

 How to check if liquidity is locked on Etherscan

-To check on Etherscan if a token liquidity is locked on different exchanges, you must first go to the token contract page and choose the Holders tab.
+To check on Etherscan if token liquidity is locked on different exchanges, you must first go to the token contract page and choose the Holders tab.
 This will open an overview with all addresses that hold the token.
-Usually, exchanges have public tags for their addresses so you can easily see which platforms have liquidity, how much tokens they hold as well as the trading pairs:
+Usually, exchanges have public tags for their addresses so you can easily see which platforms have liquidity, how many tokens they hold, as well as the trading pairs:

-Now that you’ve seen and understood the many possibilities offered by Etherscan and how to put them to good use, what’cha waiting for?
-Go forth, explore the chain, use the data and don’t forget to follow Ambire on Etherscan 🚀
+Now that you’ve seen and understood the many possibilities offered by Etherscan and how to put them to good use, what are you waiting for?
+Go forth, explore the chain, use the data, and don’t forget to follow Ambire on Etherscan 🚀

 *Disclaimer: Some Etherscan features are still in Beta; users are advised to exert caution when performing blockchain operations via Etherscan.